-Provide an engineer with at least 3 years experience in the design and construction of permanent ground anchors.
+Provide a professional engineer with at least 3 years experience in the design and construction of permanent ground anchors.
 Provide on-site supervisors and drill operators with at least 1 year experience installing permanent ground anchors.
-At least 30 days before starting ground anchor work, identify the engineer, onsite supervisors, and drill operators assigned to the project and submit a summary of each individual's experience.
+At least 30 days before starting ground anchor work, identify the professional engineer, on-site supervisors, and drill operators assigned to the project and submit a summary of each individual's experience.